-In a nutshell: We help make communities more welcoming to people affected by disability by equipping at least one home builder in each Metropolitan Statistical Area to easily build new, affordable, & desirable universally accessible homes.
+In a nutshell: We help make communities more welcoming to people affected by disability by equipping home builders in each Metropolitan Statistical Area to easily build new, affordable, & desirable universally accessible homes.

 Why?
 The current housing stock is poorly-suited to enable people who deal with any level of functional impairment to live to their fullest potential.

 We work alongside architects to co-design plans for homes that are universally accessible and can be built across the USA.

 Our position, as health professionals, is that designing for universal accessibility is complex and must be a collaborative process due to the diversity of individuals with a wide range of functional impairments that need to be accommodated.

 It’s a disservice to any community if a home is built and marketed as “universal design” when it’s not.